Weathered Timber – Low Maintenance Solution

 Two great, low movement species are Pacific Teak and Burnt Ash.

 Cutek Clear Oil will protect the wood, providing stability and structural integrity while allowing it to naturally lighten to produce a silver weathered patina over time.
-The soft natural lightening and silvering of the wood represents a low care option and is becoming an increasingly popular way to leave wood in weather exposed settings.
+The soft natural lightening and silvering of the wood represents a low care option and is becoming an increasingly popular way to leave wood in weather-exposed settings.

-Areas with timber in shaded areas will not weather at the same speed as areas in full exposure, areas not exposed to weather may not weather at all.
+Wood projects using clear Cutek oil that have silvered can easily be returned back to the wood’s original colour if required.
+Timber in shaded areas will not weather at the same speed as areas in full exposure, areas not exposed to weather may not weather at all.
 Timber with Cutek Clear Oil coating needs to be fully exposed to sun for the weathering to be even.